Terry Vitacco - Photo by Miles Boone.

 In every course, she stressed the importance of "real world" photography skills, teaching creative vision and business savvy.
 Vitacco not only encouraged students to go out into the world and practice their craft, she launched two ongoing programs to display and promote their work.

 Vitacco also created the Exposed Photography Showcase, a competition for COD and area high school students.
-It promotes their work and allows the young emerging photographers to get jobs and scholarships.
-It is now in its sixth year.
+It promoted their work to the community and allowed the emerging photographers to get jobs and scholarships.